-Gender-Based Harassment: Gender-based harassment includes harassment based on sex or gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, when the conditions for hostile environment harassment or quid pro quo harassment are present, as defined above.
+Gender-Based Harassment: Gender-based harassment includes harassment based on sex or gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression,

 C. Additional Forms of Sexual Misconduct

 Sexual Misconduct

 Curry College strictly prohibits sexual violence and all other forms of sexual misconduct.
 Sexual Misconduct includes any sexual contact or activity that occurs without the effective consent of any individual involved.
 It is the obligation of every person to obtain effective consent from the other person prior to sexual contact.
 Effective Consent is discussed in the section below.